scliu96/ForeObtain/README.md

-# ObtainDynamicScene
+# ForeObtain
-Course Project:(DIP)Obtain moving objects from a sequence of images
+Digital Image Process(DIP) Course Project

+This matlab project takes a sequence of images as inputs, and splits the moving objects from the stable background through GMM algorithm.